Performing a DR Drill

 - When you create a DR drill, if the VPC of the protection group has a customized routing table and subnets configured, the corresponding routing table will not be automatically created for the drill VPC.
 You need to manually create it if needed.

 - After you create a DR drill, modifications to the Hostname, Name, Agency, ECS Group, Security Group, Tags, and Auto Recovery configurations of the DR site server before the drill will not synchronize to the DR drill server.
-You can log in to the management console and manually add the configuration items to the drill server.
+You can log in to the management console and manually add the configuration items to the DR drill server.

 - The protection group is in the Available, Protecting, Failover complete, Enabling protection failed, Disabling protection failed, Planned failover failed, Re-enabling protection failed, or Failover failed state.